zowe/docs-site/docs/appendix/zowe-glossary.md

 * **App Server**

-  The App Server is a node.js server that is responsible for the Zowe Application Framework.
+  The App Server is a node.js server which is the server side of the Zowe Application framework and hosts the web content of the framework too.
 This server provides the Zowe desktop, which is accessible through a web browser.
 The Zowe desktop includes a number of applications that run inside the Application Framework such as a 3270 emulator and a File Editor.

 * **Caching Service**

   This feature is designed for Zowe components in a high availability configuration.
 It supports the High Availability of all components within Zowe, allowing components to be stateless by providing a mechanism to offload their state to a location accessible by all instances of the service, including those which just started

-* **Zowe Cross Memory Server (X-MEM)** - V1:

-  is an APF authorized server application that provides privileged services to Zowe in a secure manner.
-The Cross Memory server is a low-level privileged server for managing mainframe data securely.
-For security reasons, it is not an HTTP server.
-Instead, this server has a trust relationship with ZSS.
-Other Zowe components can work through ZSS in order to handle z/OS data that would otherwise be unavailable or insecure to access from higher-level languages and software.

 * **z/OS Explorer Services**

 * **Zowe Systems Services Server (ZSS)**

   The Zowe desktop delegates a number of its services to the ZSS server which it accesses through the http port 8542.
 ZSS is written in C and has native calls to z/OS to provide its services.
 For more information, see Zowe architecture | Zowe Docs

-* **ZIS (Zowe Interprocess Services)**  - V2:
+* **ZIS (Zowe Interprocess Services)**

-  it is a server but not a webserver.
+  An APF authorized server application that provides privileged services to Zowe in a secure manner.
+For security reasons, it is not an HTTP server.
+Instead, this server has a trust relationship with ZSS.
+Other Zowe components can work through ZSS in order to handle z/OS data that would otherwise be unavailable or insecure to access from higher-level languages and software.

 * **Zowe server infrastructure**

-  The glue that binds the servers together (zowe-install-packaging)
+  The set of programs (ex "zwe") and utilities (ex JCL, scripts) which manage the Zowe server configuration and components.
+The infrastructure standardizes the packaging of components and controls how they are started, stopped, and how configuration is provided to them.

 ##  Installation & Configuration